glossarysh/glossarysh.github.io/_topic/swift.markdown

 ---
 layout: topic
 title: "Swift"
-snippet: "Swift is a programming language that was created by Apple to make programming for iOS easier."
+description: "Swift is a programming language that was created by Apple to make programming for iOS easier."
 website: "https://swift.org/"
 ---